Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Collect writing when finished.

-- Ask some students to share their pieces with the classes.
+- Choose volunteers to share their stories and drawing descriptions with the classes.

 - Make a class book with their finished work.
 The class can refer back to it throughout the year.